 Click to contact our Lake Charles Personal Injury Lawyers today

-Time Limits to Remember When Seeking Workers’ Comp Benefits
+Time Limits to Remember When Seeking Workers’ Compensation Benefits

 There are two important time limits you should know about if you are pursuing workers’ compensation benefits after a Lake Charles workplace accident, injury, or illness.
 These include: